Rosuav/MustardMine/README.md

 * Allow a user to restore saved setups from JSON backup
   - Naive: delete all and recreate
   - Smart: detect changes
-* Custom check-list - saved list of items that get shown with tickboxes
 * Countdown timer:
   - Allow manual altering the time, Christine-style
   - Allow custom CSS?
 Currently stubbed out